 directed by John Crockett

-One of the sad ironies of the Hartnell era is that, with most of the historicals partially or fully missing from the archives, it's one of the dreariest ones, the extant "Aztecs," that's gone on to represent them all.
+One of the sad ironies of the First Doctor era is that, with most of the historicals partially or fully missing from the archives, it's one of the least persuasive ones, the extant "Aztecs," that's gone on to represent "the Hartnell historical."
 No wonder some people can't get into the period pieces, if their first (and perhaps only) exposure to them is "The Aztecs."
 The Doctor and his companions land in 16th-century Mexico, where Barbara is mistaken for the reincarnation of the god Yetaxa.
 As a history teacher, she's acutely aware of the Aztecs' propensity for, as Susan puts it, "beauty and horror developing hand-in-hand" (not unlike most other cultures, mind you) -- and yet, a mere thirteen minutes into Episode 1, Barbara decides to change all that: not just while she's there posing as their god, but for all time.
 She's going to make them a "better" race.
 It's like a madwoman possessed this once reasonable and intelligent schoolteacher, who understands exactly how civilizations existed and prospered and perished, the good alongside the bad -- but suddenly Barbara has decided to redo an entire culture to satisfy her perceived moral superiority.
-A god for thirteen minutes, and Barbara develops a god complex.
+A deity for thirteen minutes, and Barbara develops a god complex.
 She insists a sacrifice be halted; she's unsuccessful (the man wants to be sacrificed -- it's an honor, as Barbara should have known -- so he plunges to his death), and Barbara winds up, needlessly, making a dangerous enemy.
 Barbara's idiocy quickly proves contagious.
 After the sacrifice debacle, where you'd think the take-away would be "don't make waves," Ian, drafted into the army, uses his modern-day knowledge of physiology to knock out a fellow warrior (just because he got on his nerves), thereby antagonizing him.
 Lucarotti's internal dialogue, while devising the serial, seems to have been, "How do we create drama?"
 "I don't know: how about if the principals all act out-of-character and go around pissing off the Aztecs, one by one?"
 "Brilliant!"
 Not to be outdone, Susan, who's being taught the local manners and traditions, can't even get through her first lesson without balking at the Aztecs' marriage custom: wailing to the High Priest of Knowledge, "I'm not going to be told who to marry.
 It's my life, I'll spend it with whom I choose, not someone picked out for me!" -- as if she's already forgotten that the plan is to get the hell out of Mexico as soon as possible, not stick around through her childbearing years.
 Meanwhile, the Doctor is busy conning a kind and lonely woman in order to find a route back to the TARDIS, perfectly happy to toy with her affections to get what he wants.
-They're a crazy crew, this Doctor and his friends.
+They're a reckless crew, this Doctor and his friends.
 To be sure, "The Aztecs" looks handsome, and the cast perseveres with dignity through even the most dubious plot points.
 But it's a writer-driven rather than character-driven serial, where the four principals are subordinated to the needs of the plot, and the plot itself filled with contrivances, coincidences and the bizarre omission of a couple of key scenes.
-Not an embarrassment -- far from it -- but easily among the least of the Hartnell historicals.
+Not an embarrassment -- far from it: merely among the least of the Hartnell historicals.

 108. The Mind of Evil (Third Doctor, 1971)